-Imagine going to a search engine site and not being able to find the search bar.
-Imagine getting to a search results page but not being able to comprehend anything because the information is not in sequential order.
-These simple tasks would make your life a lot slower and more difficult to navigate.
+Here are some examples of an inaccessible internet experience.
+Users going to a search engine site and not being able to find the search bar, or getting to a search results page but not being able to comprehend anything because the information is not in sequential order.
+These simple tasks would make your life much slower and more challenging to navigate.

 In this article, we will help you understand how those with disabilities navigate the internet and provide simple design recommendations that UXers can implement to make the internet more accessible.

 It’s important to remember that designing for accessibility does not mean exclusively designing an experience for those with disabilities.
 The small differences we implement make a better experience for everyone.
 We all benefit from better captions, better call to action buttons and more organized content.